Category: Chasing the Legacy of the Chinese Progressive Left of San Francisco

 -

-Under One Sun: Chinese Folk Dance in the Diaspora
+Under One Sun Part 1: Chinese Folk Dance in the Diaspora

 In this Part 2 interview, Shannon Yip dives into her journey as a passionate practitioner, dancer, and promoter of Chinese folk dance through the Chinese Folk Dance Association of San Francisco.
 As the program director, she helped to expose dance students to other cultural communities while promoting Chinese cultural diversity.